-Liberty Global Inc. (LBTYA), the John Malone-led cable-TV company operating outside the U.S., predicts regulators will eventually clear the way for more cable acquisitions in Germany.
+Liberty Global Inc. (LBTYA:US), the John Malone-led cable-TV company operating outside the U.S., predicts regulators will eventually clear the way for more cable acquisitions in Germany.

 While antitrust authorities “aren’t ready” yet for additional mergers after Liberty Global’s 3.16 billion-euro ($4 billion) takeover of Kabel Baden-Wuerttemberg last year, “these things evolve,” Chief Financial Officer Charles Bracken said today at an investor conference in Barcelona organized by Morgan Stanley.